 Winner: In terms of customization and pipeline management, you can do a lot with both tools.
 There are some pluses and minus for both (e.g. the number of filters on offer or the number of pipelines you can have), which means I’m awarding both a point here.
 1-2 to HubSpot.

 ActiveCampaign is a very popular and powerful marketing automation tool.
 In fact, it offers enterprise-grade automation at a small-to-medium-sized business-level price.
-For just $15/month you’ll have access to its automation features, plus much more on the higher tier Professional plan, which starts at $129 for 2,500 contacts.
+For just $39/month you’ll have access to its marketing automation features, plus much more on the higher tier Professional plan, which starts at $187 for 2,500 contacts.

 Features included are: segmentation, dynamic content, site tracking, lead scoring, CRM and sales automation, split automations, etc. There really is no limit to what you can do with ActiveCampaign.

-If you want similar functionality with HubSpot, you’re looking at paying $890/month for 2,000 contacts!
-And because of the way its plans are organized (Sales or Marketing), you’ll have to decide whether you need sales automation ($500/mo) or marketing automation ($890/mo) because signing up for a bundle would mean paying $1,343/month.
+HubSpot's Starter plan ($20/month) does come with email automation, however, it is a bit limited.
+If you want full omnichannel marketing automation, you’re looking at paying $890/month for 2,000 contacts!
+And because of the way its plans are organized (Sales or Marketing), you’ll have to decide whether you need sales automation ($500/mo) or marketing automation ($890/mo) because signing up for a bundle would mean paying $1,781/month.

 Winner: ActiveCampaign is a clear winner due to its excellent automations and much more reasonable prices.
 2-2.

 HubSpot’s Free CRM plan allows you to send up to 2,000 promotional emails a month to your contacts, though all the design templates are reserved for paying users.
-Alternatively, you could sign up for the Marketing Starter plan for $50/month for 1,000 contacts and 5,000 emails (email templates included), though this is on the expensive side.
+Alternatively, you could sign up for the Marketing Starter plan for $20/month for 1,000 contacts and 5,000 emails (email templates included).

 ActiveCampaign, on the other hand, offers a good variety of templates on its most basic plan.
-For 1,000 contacts you’ll pay exactly half of what HubSpot charges.
+For 1,000 contacts you’ll pay $39/month.
 What’s more, ActiveCampaign lets you send unlimited emails.

-A great feature of both tools is the campaign reporting.
-More on that in the next section.
+A great feature of both tools is campaign reporting.
+More on that below.

 Winner: Taking into account the limitations of HubSpot’s free plan and the price of the paid account, I’m going to give this point to ActiveCampaign.
 After all, it better caters to email marketers than HubSpot, which is primarily a CRM tool.
 3-2 to ActiveCampaign.

 The reporting features for both HubSpot and ActiveCampaign are excellent.
-As you can see in the screenshot below, ActiveCampaign has a report for everything (contacts, deals, email newsletters, automations, etc.), meaning you can analyze every aspect of your sales and marketing efforts in detail.
+As you can see in the screenshot below, ActiveCampaign has a report for everything (contacts, deals, email newsletters, automations, ecommerce, etc.), meaning you can analyze every aspect of your sales and marketing efforts in detail.
+A cool feature of ActiveCampaign is the Deal Task Overview Report, which gives you access to data on CRM-related tasks and outcomes.

 With HubSpot, you can choose what appears on your reporting dashboard and you can see multiple reports side-by-side.
 This makes it really easy to get a more holistic view of what’s working and what isn’t, and, as you also have the sales rep performance data, you can see who’s working and who isn’t.
 What’s more, you have the option to make your reports public or private and choose who specifically you want to share what with.